 For those wondering about the final outcome, Andy Murray won a very hard fought battle.

-The primary reason Kate and William left before the match concluded is their schedule, the couple needs to be in Scotland early tomorrow for William’s official invesiture to the Order of the Thistle.
+The primary reason Kate and William left before the match concluded is their schedule, the couple needs to be in Scotland early tomorrow for William’s official investiture to the Order of the Thistle.

-We wanted to share a few looks form the Temperley London Resort 2013 collection.
+We wanted to share a few looks from the Temperley London Resort 2013 collection.

 Three more knee-length styles.

 Our final four shorter frocks, the two on the left appear to be wool or wool blend knits more appropriate for daytime wear, while the two on the right could possibly be more suitable for dressier occasions, the neckline embellishment on the blue seems to be ‘very Kate’.